Jeep Gladiator And Chevy Colorado ZR2 Bison Off-Road Comparo

 Who's the king of the mid-size off-road pickups?

 The new Jeep Gladiator is one of the most exciting new releases of 2019.
-The Fast Lane Truck on YouTube decided to see just how Jeep-like and capable it can be by comparing it to its only real rival.
+The Fast Lane Truck on YouTube decided to see just how Jeep-like and capable it can be by comparing it to its only real rival: the Chevy Colorado.

 There's a good reason for that.
 Moab is notorious for challenging you and your vehicle in ways you never thought imaginable.
-While both trucks are evenly matched, it's clear that both trucks have their relative strengths and weaknesses.
+While both trucks are evenly matched, it's clear they have their relative strengths and weaknesses.

 Even before the actual driving commences, we learn that the Colorado's diesel engine provides prodigious torque, especially compared to the Jeep.
-However, the Gladiator has the advantage of a solid axle front end with an electronically disconnect for the front sway bar for major articulation.
+However, the Gladiator has the advantage of a solid axle front end with an electronic disconnect on the front sway bar for major articulation.

 Surprisingly, the beefy AEV front bumper on the Colorado ZR2 Bison hampered the truck's approach angle, while the spare tires and trailer hitches on both trucks scraped with similar frequency.

-At the end of the day, both trucks seem pretty evenly matched, with each truck's relative strengths and weaknesses balancing each other out.
-In an apples-to apples comparison, with both trucks having a 3.6 liter gas V6, it would have been even closer.
-Jeep says that a diesel Gladiator is coming, and we'll be looking forward to that, too.
+At the end of the day, both trucks seem pretty evenly matched, with each one's relative strengths and weaknesses balancing each other out.
+In an apples-to-apples comparison, with both trucks having a 3.6 liter gas V6, it would have been even closer.
+Jeep also says that a diesel Gladiator is coming, so we'll be looking forward to that, too.

 Source: The Fast Lane Truck on YouTube